June 10, 2022

 - A temperature over 100.4 or cold symptoms

-- You have been exposed to COVID-19, or if you are wondering about your respiratory symptoms (fever, cough, and shortness of breath)
+- You have been exposed to COVID-19, or if you are wondering about your respiratory symptoms (fever, cough, and shortness of breath) OR you have a pending COVID-19 test.

 - AND/OR if someone you have been in contact with traveled internationally in the last 14 days